-It’s that time of year, when we plan our homeschools, find fresh ideas, create renewed routines, and ask our kids what they want to do for the upcoming year.
+It’s that time of year, when we craft a fresh homeschool plan, we search for fresh ideas, create renewed routines, and ask our kids what they want to do for the upcoming year.

 So how to homeschool plan?

 Most years, by July, I would pull out the messy papers I’d collected all year long, the stacks of books the kids worked through last year, or the giant stack of books they would have read the previous year.
 I would take a look at my daytimer (and the kids’ daytimers if they had one) and I would create a year-end portfolio about what we did last year.

 I’d gather this information into a portfolio for each kiddo (I’ll share more on how I did that in the accompanying post for this episode, but I’ll do a deep dive into how I did this in our Patreon support group too), and I’d gather the ideas that worked from last year, the ideas we hadn’t yet pursued deeply, clarified the ideas or approaches that didn’t work, and decide what we’d be doing for the upcoming homeschool year.

 I share with you six key ideas to help you plan and create a fulfilling and successful homeschool year for you and your kids.

 As the new homeschool year approaches, it’s the perfect time for homeschool moms to reflect on our past years’ experiences and reimagine the upcoming year with fresh ideas and inspiration.

 1.✨ Create a Plan for Your Growth, Learning, and Wellness ✨